-Among Brandeis's top student-athlete alumni are Nelson Figueroa '98, the program's first major league baseball player, who spent 2011 in the Houston Astros organization and pitched for runner-up Puerto Rico in the 2013 World Baseball Classic, and three-time Olympic fencer Tim Morehouse '00, the University's first Olympic qualifier in Athens in 2004 and first medalist, winning a team silver in the saber in Beijing in 2008.
+Among Brandeis's top student-athlete alumni are Nelson Figueroa '98, the program's first major league baseball player, who played for nine years in Major League Baseball and pitched for runner-up Puerto Rico in the 2013 World Baseball Classic, and three-time Olympic fencer Tim Morehouse '00, the University's first Olympic qualifier in Athens in 2004 and first medalist, winning a team silver in the saber in Beijing in 2008.
 The Judges' have also boasted legendary coaches from Bud Collins of the tennis team to former Boston Celtics K.C.
 Jones, Bob Brannum and Chris Ford with the basketball team.
-The current coaches are no less significant for their contributions to the Judges, including 30-year veterans Mike Coven (men's soccer), Denise Dallamora (women's soccer), Bill Shipman (fencing) and Pete Varney (baseball).
+The current coaches are no less significant for their contributions to the Judges, including 2016 National Coach of the Year Denise Dallamora (women's soccer), who has been at the helm for 40 years.

 Location: Gosman Center, Waltham, Mass.
 02454-9110

 Senior Associate Director of Athletics: Tom Rand

 Assistant Director of Athletics: Andrew Vatistas